mburuxx/Web-Scraping-/README.md

-This repository contains practice examples and simple projects involving web scraping using python
+# This repository contains practice examples and simple projects involving web scraping using python

+Includes other works in C and Java